Client Decisions vs Lawyer Decisions

 So, it is the lawyer’s decision as to whether these motions get filed.
 Most likely, since the police did not have a right to search the car, the lawyer will file the Motion to Suppress, but since there are procedures in place outlining when a Motion to Dismiss is appropriate, the lawyer will not file the Motion to Dismiss (at least not yet).

 Other decisions, such as initial time extensions on standard motions are also the decision of the lawyer, not the client.
+Decisions on professionalism and courtesy to other attorneys are decisions of the attorney.

 Clear communication is vital, to avoid conflicts